Rheumatoid arthritis and gout are two types of arthritis. Both types affect the joints, causing pain and inflammation.

 - weight loss

 RA can lead to progressive and long-term complications, even with medicines.
-Long-term effects of RA include:
+Long-term effects of RA

-- damage to the joints
+- damage to joint tissue

 - changes in the appearance and mobility of hands and feet